☀️ Light Mode

 azure route tables

 Azure Route Tables provide network-level traffic control by defining custom routing paths between subnets.
 Unlike Network Security Groups (NSGs) that filter traffic at the protocol/port level, route tables control traffic flow by directing packets to specific destinations or dropping them entirely.
-This approach is particularly effective for implementing network segmentation and microsegmentation strategies.

 Use Case Overview